mr-alham/Movie-Watch-List-Tracker/README.md

 ## Usage

-- **Adding Movies**: Click on the "Add a Movie" option in the header and fill out the form with the movie details.
+- **To add a Movie**: Click on the "Add a Movie" option in the header and fill out the text boxes with the movie details.
-- **Editing Movies**: Navigate to the movie you want to edit and click on the "Edit" option.
+- **To Edit a  Movie**: Navigate to the movie you want to edit and click on '•••' and click the "Edit" option.
 Modify the details and click "Edit Movie."
-- **Marking as Watched/Downloaded**: When editing a movie, you can check the corresponding checkboxes to mark it as watched or downloaded.
+- **To Label Watched or Downloaded Movies**: Navigate to the movie which needs to label and click on '•••' and select checkboxes as you wish and click 'Done' to save.
-- **Searching for Movies**: Use the search bar on the homepage to search for movies by title or other criteria.
+- **To Search for a Movies**: Use the search bar on the homepage to search movies by title or by the year.

 ## Docker